rkotze/rkotze.github.io/_posts/2018-06-15-iterators-generators-async.md

 }
 ```

 Below is a `for..of` using the above iterator.
 Without the `[Symbol.iterator]` the for loop will not work.
-Copy and paste the code to try it out.

 ```javascript
 for(let number of iterator){